Elizabeth Van Lew: Death and legacy

-Van Lew died on September 25, 1900 (aged 81), and was buried in Richmond's Shockoe Hill Cemetery in the same grave as her niece Eliza Van Lew, who had been her constant companion in her later years, and who had died just a few months before her.
-Elizabeth was purportedly buried vertically, facing the north; however, this is highly unlikely, as Cemetery records do not reflect that circumstance, and such a burial would have been unnecessary as multiple persons were often buried in a common grave shaft in that era.
+Van Lew died on September 25, 1900, at age 81.
+She was buried in Richmond's Shockoe Hill Cemetery in the same grave as her niece Eliza Van Lew, who had been her constant companion in her later years and had died just a few months before her.
 Relatives of Union Colonel Paul J. Revere, whom she had aided during the war, donated the tombstone.
-The epitaph reads: "ELIZABETH L. VAN LEW (1818 - 1900) She risked everything that is dear to man-- friends-- fortune-- comfort-- health-- life itself-- that slavery might be abolished and the Union preserved.
+The epitaph reads: "ELIZABETH L. VAN LEW (1818–1900) She risked everything that is dear to man – friends – fortune – comfort – health – life itself – that slavery might be abolished and the Union preserved.
 This boulder from the Capitol Hill in Boston is a tribute from Massachusetts friends."

-In her will, Van Lew bequeathed her personal manuscripts, including her account of the war, to John P. Reynolds, Col. Revere's nephew.
-In 1911, Reynolds convinced the scholar William G. Beymer to publish the first biography of Van Lew in Harper's Monthly.
-The biography indicated that Van Lew had been so successful in her spying activities because she had feigned lunacy, and this idea won Van Lew the nickname "Crazy Bet".
-However, it is highly unlikely that Van Lew actually did pretend to be crazy.
+In her will, Van Lew bequeathed her personal manuscripts to John P. Reynolds, Col. Revere's nephew; this included her account of the war.
+In 1911, Reynolds convinced scholar William G. Beymer to publish the first biography of Van Lew in Harper's Monthly.
+The biography indicated that Van Lew had been successful in her spying activities because she had feigned lunacy, and this allegedly won Van Lew the nickname "Crazy Bet".
+However, it is highly unlikely that Van Lew actually did pretend to be insane.
 Instead, she likely relied on the Victorian custom of female charity to cover her espionage.

-The city of Richmond acquired and demolished the Van Lew mansion, her former home, in 1911.
-Bellevue Elementary School (which still remains) was erected on the site the following year.
-Historical plaques and a marker now memorialize her activities, and those of Bowser (aka Mary Jane Richards).
-Furthermore, the daughter of two of Van Lew's servants, Maggie Walker, became a prominent Christian entrepreneur in Richmond, founding the country's first African-American-woman owned bank.
+The city of Richmond acquired and demolished the Van Lew mansion in 1911.
+Bellevue Elementary School was erected on the site the following year.
+Historical plaques and a marker now memorialize her activities and those of Mary Jane Richards (commonly known as "Bowser").

 Elizabeth Van Lew was inducted into the Military Intelligence Hall of Fame in 1993.